Squirrels Nest: What You Should Know

-This may be the only squirrel home you can think of.
+- Tree dents - This may be the only squirrel home you can think of.
 You may have also seen them getting in and out of tree dents.
 That’s because cavity dents in trees make perfect homes for these animals in the winter.
 They provide better shelter against harsh weather conditions.
 Squirrels may also use the holes made by woodpeckers.

-Only Ground squirrels create such nests.
+- Underground tunnels - Only Ground squirrels create such nests.
 They do so in loose soil, such can be found in pastures and fields.
 Also, they may live in parks and golf courses where they also make tunnels and nests underground.
 However, this type of squirrel isn’t native to the UK.

-What time of year do squirrels build nests
+What time of year do squirrels build nests?

 When spring arrives, the mothers spend most of their time taking care of their babies.
 The young ones are ready to leave the family nest between their tenth or twelfth week.
 Because of this, two nest-building periods can be noticed throughout the year, the first, in June or July.
 This is the time when the little ones are ready to leave home and the mother teaches their young how to build nests.
 The second time is at the beginning of autumn.
 That’s when they start preparing for winter.
 Naturally, they need a place to shelter them from the cold and a place to store their food which they collect in autumn.
 You may notice increased squirrel activity and visits to your property in late summer and throughout autumn.

-Squirrels nest in loft
+Squirrels nest in the loft

-We said it above, squirrels can use holes in buildings as shelter.
+We said above, squirrels can use holes in buildings as shelter.
 But if they can get inside your home and are undisturbed for some time, they may settle down there.
-For example, lofts and attics are the common human-inhabited places where squirrels can have access to.
+For example, lofts and attics are the common human-inhabited places where squirrels can have access.
 However, these are rare cases because squirrels are not like rats and mice which predominantly nest indoors.
 Squirrels are more likely to nest on a tree near your home and if they have access to the inside of your home, they will come for food and leave.
 And that’s enough for them to do some damage on your property - insulation, walls, or cables.
 They are also likely to leave droppings on your property which is one of the signs of squirrels invading your loft.

 Are squirrels bothering you in your home?
-Then get in touch with us and hire professional squirrel control service to take care of your problem.
+Then get in touch with us and hire a professional squirrel pest control service to take care of your problem.
 We humanely dispatch the animals, so you don’t need to worry about that.